e-c-k-e-r/vall-e/docs/README.md

 * [ ] train a serviceable model for 44KHz audio (instead of 24KHz)
 * [ ] well-integrated training through the Web UI (without the kludge from ai-voice-cloning)
 * [x] clean up the README, and document, document, document.
+  * [ ] cleanup the documentation again, as most of it feels like schizorambling......
 * [x] extend to multiple languages ([VALL-E X](https://arxiv.org/abs/2303.03926)).
   - reference model is trained against English, Japanese, French, German, Korean, and Chinese (Mandarin?).
   - [x] improve multi-lingual support